 Dollineller Michelle Large: Career Readiness Consultant

-Develop programming to increase student awareness in the career fields of IT, Manufacturing, & Engineering, and provide resources for career awareness, career exploration, and career preparation for educators and students K-12th grade.
+Develops programming to increase student awareness in the career fields of IT, Manufacturing, & Engineering, and provides resources for career awareness, career exploration, and career preparation for educators and students K-12th grade.

 Rick Mushing: STEM Consultant

 Provides resources for the development and implementation of STEM related programs.

 Consults on EDPs & talent portfolios, engages school counselors in professional learning opportunities, and provides STEM resources and support for educators.

 Tips on Working with Students

 Show, don’t tell – teens love hands-on, tangible activities that allow them to get up and move, think, communicate and share their ideas.

 As adults, we sometimes forget the pressure many teens feel in making major decisions about their future.
 In fact, if it's been a while since you were in high school, you could probably use a refresher on how teenagers roll.
 So here you go, a few ideas to support your career mentoring efforts.
 Thanks for making a difference in their lives!

 Top Tips on Interacting with high school students